robertwhaskell/data-structures/README.md

     - Contains four different methods for traversal:
       - in-order, pre-order, post-order, and breadth-first.
     - Contains a method to delete nodes.
+    - Contains a method to balance the tree

 References: Google, Google, Google, and also Wikipedia
 Collaborations: Robert Haskell & Joel Stanner (coders)